Two Acts, Book Musical, Rated G

-Two con-men "play the palace" in this family-friendly adaptation of Hans Christian Andersen's well-known satirical tale.
+Two con-men "play the palace" in this family-friendly adaptation of Hans Christian Andersen's satirical tale.

-The establishment that has become synonymous with theatre for young audiences, Prince Street Players, puts their trademark breezy flair on the classic tale - THE EMPEROR'S NEW CLOTHES (Prince Street Players Version)!
-Designed specifically for young audiences, this version is a charming exploration of the dangers of vanity, with a host of
+The establishment that has become synonymous with theatre for young audiences, Prince Street Players, puts their trademark breezy flair on the classic tale - The Emperor's New Clothes (Prince Street Players Version)!
+Designed specifically for young audiences, this version is a charming exploration of the dangers of vanity.
+Featuring a host of

 hilarious characters including a brassy, tap-dancing bugle-playing

 Two con-men, Mr. Stitch and Mr. Sew, wreak havoc at Wits Ends Palace when they present the Emperor with a

 special gift: an exquisitely beautiful "magic" suit of clothes, invisible to all but the wisest of men.
 The dangers of